 Keep in mind that anything with an orange tone will be magnified by the camera.
 It can look really unappealing next to food.
 Put away that warm wood cutting board.
 Stick to something more neutral, like a deep espresso tone.

 This approach has its place.
-But using complementary colours is a particularly wonderful technique to apply to food photography.
+But using complementary colours is a wonderful technique to apply to food photography.
 Fresh fruit and vegetable look even better with their complementary colours.

 These are colours that appear directly opposite each other on the colour wheel, such as red and green, or blue and orange.

 We talked about using a few props to highlight the fruit or vegetable in your photos.
-When you use too many props are used in food photography, they detract the eye from the main subject.
+When you use too many props in food photography, you detract the eye from the main subject.

-Using a single prop can add context to your image.
+Using a single prop can add context to your photos.
 It can make a powerful difference without overwhelming the viewer.

 This can be a knife, a bowl, or another object that might be used when preparing fruits and vegetables for cooking, like a colander.